My almond milk waffles are crunchy on the outside but fluffy on the inside. So easy, made within minutes, and completely beginner-friendly.

 FOR THE WAFFLES

-- 1 tbsp apple cider vinegar or substitute for a different type of vinegar
+- 1 tablespoon apple cider vinegar or substitute for a different type of vinegar

-- 2 tbsp brown sugar or another sweetener½
+- 2 tablespoon brown sugar or another sweetener½

-- 2 tbsp olive oil or other light oil
+- 2 tablespoon olive oil or other light oil

 FOR THE WAFFLES

-- Combine ground flaxseed and 3 tbsp of boiling hot water in a small bowl to make a flax egg.
+- Combine ground flaxseed and 3 tablespoon of boiling hot water in a small bowl to make a flax egg.
 Mix well and set aside.

 - Combine almond milk and apple cider vinegar in a measuring cup, stir thoroughly, and set aside.